 Call for Papers: Stephen Crane Society at ALA 2015

-The Stephen Crane Society will sponsor two sessions at the American Literature Association Conference at the Hyatt Regency Washington on Capitol Hill, 22-25 May 2014.
+The Stephen Crane Society will sponsor two sessions at the American Literature Association Conference at the Westin Copley Place, Boston, on May 21-24, 2015.
 All topics are welcome.
 Here, for example, are a few suggestions:

 Presentations will be limited to 20 minutes.

 You may also propose a roundtable discussion on, say, teaching Crane’s short stories.

 Please email abstracts or papers of no more than ten double-spaced pages by January 10, 2015, to the program chair:

 ‘Stephen Crane: A Life of Fire,’ by Paul Sorrentino